integration01/cloud-engineers/EXACS-README.md

 All Infrastructure and VM Clusters exist in the compartment called `(root) / cloud-engineering-shared / ExaCS `.
 The VCN that all shared clusters utilizes is attached to a Dynamic Routing Gateway, and this docuemnt will describe how to connect to this DRG from any other VCN in the region.

+For patching details, see [Patching and DB Homes](#exacs-patching-and-database-homes).

-## Diagram of Compartment, VCN, Infra, Clusters, Connections
+# Diagram of Compartment, VCN, Infra, Clusters, Connections

 ![Diagram](images/ExaCS-ADB-Integration01-Nov%202023.png)